BaobabHealthTrust/migration_imports/README.md

 2. Map and import data from the intermediary tables into OpenMRS version 1.7
 3. Run the after migration scripts.

+** Please note that the migration process requires enough hard disk space, depending on how large the dataset one is migrating is.
+For example, 2.3 GB of dataset (dump) may require approximately 15 GB of free Hard Disk Space.
+This is vital when importing data from intermediate tables into OpenMRS version 1.7.
+Refer to Phase two of the migration process. **

 Getting started

 Steps on migrating data from OpenMRS 1.1 to OpenMRS 1.7